-If you find it fun when birds fly around your landscape, or you just enjoy watching them, then you should consider landscaping your backyard in Sydney in ways that attract them.
+If you find it fun when birds fly around your landscape, or you just enjoy watching them, then you should consider using our landscaping services for your backyard in Sydney in ways that attract them.

 All you need to do is to include their basic needs such as food, water, nesting sites, and shelter in your landscape design.